dfigurado/BracketGenerator/Readme.md

+## Idea

+Plan Was to implement a microservic that has endpoints to create tournament, add teams, simulate tournament, return a winner and winners path.

 # Assumptions

 * Used the given JSON of 16 teams as the data source.
 * Simulation purpose it was assumed that teams with low EloRating loose the game.
 * The API is developed thinking it is a microservice. accessed by SPA.

-## Idea

-Plan Was to implement a series of microservices that has endpoints to create tournament, add teams, simulate tournament, return a winner.
+* Authorization / Authentication was considered out of scope.
+* Unit Testing covers the Tournament bracket logic only.

 ## Core